An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Non-suitability of gap-based clusterability criteria for -means

 For purposes of demonstration we assume that both clusters are of different cardinalities $n_A, n_B$ and let $n_A> n_B$.
 We show that whatever distance between both clusters, we can get such a proportion of $n_A/n_B$ that the clustering into $C_A,C_B$ is not optimal.

 Let us consider a $d$-dimensional space.
 Let us select the dimension that contributes most to the variance in cluster $C_A$.
 So the variance along this direction amounts to at least the overall variance divided by $d$.
 Let us denote this variance component as $V_d$.
 Consider this coordinate axis responsible for $V_d$ to have the origin at the cluster centre of $C_A$.
 Project all the points of cluster $C_A$ on this axis.
 The variance of projected points will be just $V_d$.
 Split the projected data set into two parts $P_1,P_3$, one with coordinate above 0 and the rest.
-Let the centres of $P_1,P_3$ lie $x_1,x_2$ away from the cluster centre.
-Let there be $n_1$ data points of $P_1$ be at most $x_1$ distant from the origin, and $n_2$ more than $x_1$ from the origin.
+Let the centres of $P_1,P_3$ lie $x_1,x_3$ away from the cluster centre.
+Let $n_1$ data points of $P_1$ be at most $x_1$ distant from the origin, and $n_2$ more than $x_1$ from the origin.
 Let there be $n_3$ data points of $P_3$ be at most $x_3$ distant from the origin, and $n_4$ more than $x_3$ from the origin.
-Obviously, $n_1+n_2+n_3+n_4=n_A$.
+Obviously, $n_1+n_2+n_3+n_4=n_A$, $|P_1|=n_1+n_2$, $|P_3|=n_3+n_4$.
+As zero is assumed to be the $C_A$ cluster centre on this line, also $x_1 \cdot(n_1+n_2)=x_3 \cdot(n_3+n_4)$ holds.
+Furthermore, as the cluster is enclosed in a ball of radius $r$ centred at its gravity centre, both $x_1\le r$ and $x_3\le r$.
 Under these circumstances, let us ask the question whether for a $V_d$ some minimal values of $x_1,x_3$ are implied.
-Because if so, then by splitting the cluster $C_A$ into $P_1,P_3$ and by increasing the cardinality of $C_A$ the split into $P_1, P_2\cup C_B$ will deliver a lower $Q$ value so that for sure the clustering into $C_A,C_B$ will be not be optimal.
+Because if so, then by splitting the cluster $C_A$ into $P_1,P_3$ and by increasing the cardinality of $C_A$, the split of data into $P_1, P_2\cup C_B$ will deliver a lower $Q$ value so that for sure the clustering into $C_A,C_B$ will not be optimal.